|

 of the University of Illinois at Chicago.

-Once there Mayor Daley gradually, if not subtly, made
+Once there, Mayor Daley, gradually, if not subtly, made

 his point.
 The mayor started by complimenting the university.